 Do you have posts where you rant and rave about politics, relationships, or previous employers?
 They fall into that “seemed like a good idea at the time” category.
 They weren’t.
 Look over your posts and use this list of red flags to weed out the things that are most likely to give employers a negative impression of you.

 Your personal blog

 If you have a professional blog, that’s fantastic.
 Demonstrating your knowledge in your field and ability to communicate at the same time can do wonders for your job prospects.
 A personal blog, however, might be little more than an online journal.
 Maybe it talks about your hobbies, your experiences dating, or something else from your personal life.

-Having a personal blog is not a negative, if it is done in a moderately professional way.
-But even though you may think nobody ready your blog (and maybe you haven’t touched it in years), it’s still out there and probably visible.
+Having a personal blog is not a negative if it is done in a moderately professional way.
+Even though you may think nobody reads your blog (and maybe you haven’t touched it in years), it’s still out there and probably visible.